Robust Knowledge Adaptation for Dynamic Graph Neural Networks: Introduction

-The contributions of this work can be summarized as: \begin{itemize} \item We put forward AdaNet: a robust knowledge adaptation framework to capture temporal evolution for dynamic graph neural networks.
-To the best of our knowledge, our approach constitutes the first attempt to study how to adaptively select the nodes to be updated in dynamic graphs. \item We develop a reinforcement learning based method to adaptively distinguish which nodes should be updated, avoiding bringing about the negative impact on the embeddings of the nodes.
-Moreover, we devise a new reward function for optimizing the policy network, so as to ensure the stability of the local structure in the evolution of dynamic graphs.

-\item Extensive experiments on three benchmark datasets demonstrate the effectiveness of AdaNet.
-In addition, we evaluate AdaNet on a dataset accompanying with different levels of noise, which clearly illustrates our model is robust to noise. \end{itemize}
+The contributions of this work can be summarized as: \begin{itemize} \item We put forward Ada-DyGNN: a robust knowledge adaptation framework to capture temporal evolution for dynamic graph neural networks.
+To the best of our knowledge, our approach constitutes the first attempt to study how to adaptively select the nodes to be updated in dynamic graphs. \item We develop a reinforcement learning based method to adaptively distinguish which nodes should be updated, thereby avoiding bringing about the negative impact on the embeddings of the nodes.
+Moreover, we devise a new reward function for optimizing the policy network, so as to ensure the stability of the local structure in the evolution of dynamic graphs. \item Extensive experiments on three benchmark datasets demonstrate the effectiveness of Ada-DyGNN.
+Furthermore, we evaluate Ada-DyGNN on a dataset accompanying with different levels of noise, which clearly illustrates our model is robust to noise. \end{itemize}

 The rest of this paper is organized as follows.
-We review the related work in Section 2 and introduce the details of the proposed method in Section 3.
-The results of experimental evaluation are reported in Section 4, followed by conclusion and future work in Section 5.
+We review the related work in Section \ref{sec:related} and introduce the details of the proposed method in Section \ref{sec:method}.
+The results of experimental evaluation are reported in Section \ref{sec:experiment}, followed by conclusion and future work in Section \ref{sec:conclusion}.